|

 it was doing to me.
 On the way home after an exhausting day, I bought

 groceries.
-I realized that the guy bagging groceries at the store had
+I realized that the young man bagging groceries at the store had

 done more for civilization that day than I had."